timurrrr/ft86/performance_driving/track_day_prep.md

     and fixing some of those things can be tricky (e.g. bubbles in the ABS module).
-  * Note that high temperature brake fluids typically absorb moisture much faster than a regular "street" fluid, and requires more frequent changes.
-Some fluids recommend changing every 12 months even if the car isn't driven much, some recommend even every 6 months!
-Some fluids degrade faster under heavy use, and may require changes each two or three track days.
+  * Note that high temperature brake fluids typically absorb moisture much faster than a regular "street" fluids, and require more frequent changes.
+Note that the absorbtion happens even if the car is not driven, so this factor depends on *time*, not just *usage*.
+Some manufacturers recommend changing their brake fluids every 12 months, or even every 6 months!
+  * Some fluids degrade faster under heavy use, and may require changes each two or three track days.
 * Brake pads
   * Factory brake pads are not designed for high temperatures either, even the ones that come in the Performance Package.
 Ask me how I know...